Coconutat/android_kernel_xiaomi_sdm845_lineageos_Exp/README.md

 ***
 ## Warning:
 **Only For learning and testing purposes only, and cannot be used for purposes that violate local laws and regulations.**
+## Warning 2:
+**Starting from June 2024, KernelSU has abandoned support for old devices.
+The final version of KernelSU code that supports old devices is v0.9.5 (11872).**
 ***